-The Oxford Circle Christian Community Development Association grew out of the vision of Oxford Circle Mennonite Church with the mission of “extending healing and hope in the Oxford Circle community, believing that our purpose of restoring all people to Jesus leads us to minister holistically through the love of Christ and the power of the Holy Spirit.”
+The Oxford Circle Christian Community Development Association grew out of the vision of Oxford Circle Mennonite Church with the mission “To extend healing and hope in the Oxford Circle community, believing that God’s purpose of reconciling all people to Jesus leads us to minister on spiritual, physical, social, & economic levels.”

 The organization was fully incorporated as a 501(c)(3) in 2006.
 OCCCDA’s overall areas of focus are: 1) development of a comprehensive learning community, 2) family support, and 3) economic and community development.